MilkTablee/Image-Filtering-Python/README.md

 Input image (to be convolved with kernel/filter) can be defined by updating img variable in the main function.

-Written in Python version 3.6.6 with the package opencv-contrib-python version 3.4.2.16 on PyCharm IDE
+Written in Python version 3.6.6 with the package opencv-contrib-python version 3.4.2.16 on PyCharm IDE.